-- 1.6.5.5 Manx shearwater were recorded in three of the eleven aerial surveys undertaken across Hornsea Three plus a 4 km buffer (Table 1.13; Figure 1.11) with the highest population estimate occurring in August. - 1.6.5.6 There are no breeding colonies of Manx shearwater considered to have connectivity with Hornsea Three and therefore any birds recorded during surveys conducted in the breeding season (June-July) are considered to be either non-breeding birds, failed breeding birds or birds on passage to breeding colonies.
-As such, all populations recorded during surveys are compared against the 1% regional threshold of the migratory BDMPS population (85 birds).
-The population of birds at Hornsea Three plus a 4 km buffer in the August and September surveys exceed the 1% threshold of the regional BDMPS population.
-However, neither of these population estimates exceed the 1% threshold of the national population of Manx shearwater that migrates through UK waters (15,894 individuals).
+- 1.6.6.6 Manx shearwater were recorded in four of the aerial surveys undertaken across Hornsea Three plus a 4 km buffer (Table 1.13; Figure 1.11) with the highest population estimate occurring in August 2016 (179 birds). - 1.6.6.7 There are no breeding colonies of Manx shearwater considered to have connectivity with Hornsea Three and therefore any birds recorded during surveys conducted in the breeding season (June-July) are considered to be either non-breeding birds, failed breeding birds or birds on passage to breeding colonies.
+As such, all populations recorded during surveys are compared against the 1% regional threshold of the migratory BDMPS population (1% threshold = 85 birds).
+Manx shearwaters were recorded at Hornsea Three in July 2016 and July 2017 with 11 birds in both months, neither of these populations exceed the 1% regional threshold of the migratory BDMPS population. - 1.6.6.8 The population of birds at Hornsea Three plus a 4 km buffer in the August and September 2016 surveys exceed the 1% importance threshold of the regional BDMPS population.
+However, neither of these population estimates exceed the 1% importance threshold of the national population of Manx shearwater that migrates through UK waters (1% threshold = 15,894 individuals).

-Figure 1.11: Population estimates of Manx shearwater (with 95% confidence intervals) estimated from aerial surveys undertaken across Hornsea Three plus a 4 km buffer between April 2016 and February 2017.
+Figure 1.11: Population estimates of Manx shearwater (with 95% confidence intervals) estimated from aerial surveys undertaken across Hornsea Three plus a 4 km buffer between April 2016 and November 2017.

-1.6.5.7 Manx shearwater is currently amber-listed on the UK Birds of Conservation Concern (Eaton et al., 2015).
+- 1.6.6.9 Manx shearwater is currently amber-listed on the UK Birds of Conservation Concern (Eaton et al., 2015).
 The peak population of Manx shearwater estimated during aerial surveys was 179 birds in August (Table 1.13).
-This peak population estimate does not exceed relevant 1% thresholds of the international or national populations (Table 1.5) but does exceed the 1% threshold of the regional post-breeding BDMPS population for the species.
-However, Manx shearwater is not considered vulnerable to the impacts associated with offshore wind farms (Table 1.6) and when this is considered alongside the number of birds that may interact with Hornsea Three there is considered to be no potential for a significant effect and as such the species is not considered for further assessment.
+This peak population estimate does not exceed relevant 1% importance thresholds of the international or national populations (Table 1.5) but does exceed the 1% importance threshold of the regional post-breeding BDMPS population for the species. - 1.6.6.10 Although the peak population of Manx shearwater is potentially of regional importance, the species is not considered vulnerable to the impacts associated with offshore wind farms (Table 1.6).
+The number of individuals potentially impacted by Hornsea Three is considered to be negligible and there is no potential for a significant effect.
+Therefore, Manx shearwater is not considered for further assessment.